 1. In my website containing information about more than 1000 Ayurvedic medicines, I have made it clear, which are safe and which are not safe for pregnant women etc.

 2. In children, pregnant and lactating mothers, do not self-medicate.
 Use all medicines only under strict medical supervision.

-3. Inform the Ayurvedic doctor. - Tell the doctor voluntarily, if you’re pregnant or a lactating mother.
-This will alarm him to use only safer herbs.
+3. Inform the Ayurvedic doctor. – Tell the doctor voluntarily, if you’re pregnant or a lactating mother.
+This will alert him to use only safer herbs.